Data transfer to the doctor using GDT

-GDT stands for Device Data Transfer.
-It is an interface to transfer data from a device to a doctor's practice information system.
+GDT stands for Geräte-Daten-Transfer (device data transfer).
+It is an interface for transferring data from a device into a medical practice information system.

-BloodPressureDB offers the possibility to retrieve data in this format.
-How the specific integration into the respective system takes place depends on that system.
-Data retrieval can occur on demand, automatically at certain times, or regularly.
+BloodPressureDB offers the option to retrieve data in this format.
+How it is integrated into a specific system depends on that system.
+Data retrieval can be done on demand, at specific times, or regularly.

-The data is returned when a specific address is called.
-Parameters can specify the patient and time period.
+The data is returned when calling a specific address.
+Using parameters you can specify the patient and the time period.

-The function is available to customers with a premium membership.
+This function is available to customers with a Premium membership.

 Call: